The case of a child found dead in a box that sparked controversy over immigration in France

 An autopsy found that she had suffered cardiorespiratory failure “with signs of asphyxia and cervical compression”.
 Wounds were also found on his face, back and neck.

-As her father is the building’s caretaker, he soon got hold of CCTV footage showing the suspect, Dahbia B, with her daughter in the building’s hallway on Friday afternoon.
+As her father is the building’s caretaker, he soon got hold of CCTV footage showing the suspect, Dahbia B, with her daughter in the hallway of the building on Friday afternoon.
 A 43-year-old man was accused of helping to hide the girl’s body.

 Political opponents of the government were quick to highlight Dahbia B’s illegal immigrant status.